 \section{Acknowledgments}

-The authors thank Gagik Tovmassian for helpful discussions.
+The authors thank the anonymous referee for valuable comments and corrections, and Gagik Tovmassian for helpful discussion.

 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at the NASA Ames Research Center and the NASA Center for Computational Sciences (NCCS) at Goddard Space Flight Center.
 The research was supported by NASA grant NNX14AP30G.
-AVK was supported by the Russian academic excellence project ``5top100".
+AVK was supported by the RFBR grant 18-02-00907.

 {}